Crime Survivors

 Check Amazon's Reviews Before Buying

 Before buying any book, read Amazon's 1-Star reviews - the least favorable.
-Always remember that all 5-Star reviews are often just glowing hype written by the author's friends and family, etc., while the 1-Star reviews are more honest.
-By reading both the good and bad, you'll get a more balanced view of whether that book might suit your needs.
+Always remember that 5-Star reviews are often just glowing hype written by the author's friends and family, etc., while the 1-Star reviews are more honest.
+By reading both the good and the bad, you'll get a more balanced view of whether that book might suit your needs.

 Links to Grieving Advice